taras80/image_diff_server/README.md

 2. The UI enables you to view these images and trigger actions like "Compare all images", "Make image to reference image" or "Delete a result set".
 The UI will only display those images that have a percentual pixel difference between reference above the configured value.
 3. The API lets you access the image comparison functionality directly, e.g. to connect it with a CI server like Jenkins.

+## ToDo for FE Rework:

+1. Create a src folder and move code into it
+2. Use React/Parcel to build new FE and make it servable via NodeJS
+3. Remove old PUG stuff
+4. Server-side rendering
+5. Refactor package.json
+6. Update Favicon

 ## Installation

 1. Use the `npm install` command in the project root folder to install all needed dependencies.